Biden turns to Obama to help boost health care enrollment - WTMJ

 The Supreme Court is soon expected to rule on a challenge to the health law from Texas and other GOP-led states.
 They argue that because Congress has eliminated the law’s penalty for being uninsured, a now-toothless ACA requirement that almost all Americans must have health insurance is unconstitutional and therefore the law should fail.

-Those defending the law say that even if the Supreme Court strikes down the coverage requirement there’s no reason to tamper with the rest of the law.
+Those defending Obamacare say that even if the Supreme Court strikes down the coverage requirement there’s no reason to tamper with the rest of the law.

 The White House says 1.2 million people have now signed up for health insurance through the government marketplace during the special enrollment period that began in February.
 That number includes people who would have qualified for a sign-up opportunity even without Biden’s special enrollment period.